Find Top-Rated Heat Pump Installation Contractors in USA

 Backup Heating

-In very cold climates, a heat pump might struggle to deliver enough heat on its own.
-Backup heating, often in the form of electric resistance heating or a furnace, can supplement the heat pump on the coldest days, ensuring comfort even in extreme temperatures.
+In very cold climates, a heat pump may not be able to provide enough heat to keep up with demand.
+Backup heating, often in the form of electric resistance heating or a furnace, can supplement the heat pump when it's freezing outside, guaranteeing comfort even in extreme temperatures.

 Load Calculation